Anil Dhawan

-Now turned activist, Dhawan was part of Anna Hazare camp in his crusade against corruption in Indian public life.

 Early life

-Dhawan belongs to Kanpur, Uttar Pradesh, India.
-His father, Madan Lal Dhawan, was AGM in UCO Bank, who came to India from Peshawar, Pakistan in around 1947.
+Dhawan is from Kanpur, Uttar Pradesh, India.
+His father, Madan Lal Dhawan, was AGM in UCO Bank.
 Anil did his high school from St. Francis Xavier's School, Kanpur and graduated from Christ Church College, Kanpur.
-He later obtained a diploma in acting from Film and Television Institute of India, Pune in the same batch as Jaya Bhaduri.
+He later obtained a diploma in acting from Film and Television Institute of India, Pune, in the same batch as Jaya Bhaduri.

 His son is actor Siddharth Dhawan.
-Director David Dhawan is his brother, another director Rohit Dhawan and actor Varun Dhawan are his nephews.
-Anil Dhawan has one granddaughter Anjini from his son Siddharth.
+Director David Dhawan is his brother whose sons are director Rohit Dhawan and actor Varun Dhawan.